ha3ks/ha3ks.github.io/_posts/2023-10-09-Sliver-C2-Installation-and-demo.md

 cd sliver
 ```

-Next task is to run the installation for sliver, this is a handy oneliner shown on the README for sliver does the job for us:
+Next task is to run the installation for sliver, the following is a handy oneliner shown on the README for sliver and does the job for us:

 ```
 curl https://sliver.sh/install|sudo bash